Clevedon branch line

 The bridge where Lampley Road passes over the path of the branch line in Kingston Bridge.

 The Clevedon branch line was a 3+1/2 mi branch railway line that ran from Yatton railway station on the Bristol to Taunton Line to Clevedon in North Somerset, England, with no intermediate stops.

 History

 Seaside resorts became fashionable during the early years of the reign of Queen Victoria.
 When the Bristol and Exeter Railway (B&ER) opened its main line (at first to Bridgwater) in 1841, a station was provided at "Clevedon Road", about 4 mi distant.
-In the 1845 the B&ER obtained the necessary Parliamentary sanction to open a branch line to the town.
+In the 1845 the B&ER obtained the necessary powers in the Bristol and Exeter Railway Act 1845 (8 & 9 Vict. c. clv) to open a branch line to the town.
 The line was opened on 28 July 1847.

 Starting from Clevedon Road station, which was renamed at the same time, it was 3 mi 45 ch long.
 Branch trains had a bay platform on the upside with an over-all roof.
 The line was built to the broad gauge but converted to the standard gauge over the weekend 27 to 29 September 1879.